rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 # Enterprise Infrastructure Setup on Vagrant
 This project replicates the IRC Enterprise Infrastructure Setup, and runs it using Vagrant instead of AWS.
 The only SIEM available now is Splunk (the other 2 will be added soon).

-Tested on vagrant 2.3.4 and virtualbox 7.0.8
+Tested on Vagrant 2.3.4 and Virtualbox 7.0.8.

 Recommended Reading:
 1. [Vagrant Documentation](https://developer.hashicorp.com/vagrant/docs)